Assistance programs in Sonoma County.

-The Community Action Partnership of Sonoma County, which has several offices around the county but is headquartered at 1300 N. Dutton Avenue in Santa Rosa, CA (phone number (707) 544-6911) is one organization that can help.
+The Community Action Partnership of Sonoma County, which has several offices around the county but is headquartered at 2250 Northpoint Pkwy, Santa Rosa, CA 95407 (phone number (707) 544-6911) is one organization that can help.
 They offer the services indicated here.

 - Dental Assistance - Two programs include Give Kids a Smile and Save our Smiles.
 They help people with no insurance, patients on Medi-Cal and the uninsured.
 Both of these are free dental care programs that are offered from time to time throughout the year.

-- Housing Program - This includes several different components, including Homeless prevention, Grants for emergency rent and security deposit payments, emergency women’s shelter, and general housing assistance, and Caring Communities which is an 18 month extensive case management and counseling program.
+- Housing Program - This includes several different components, including Homeless prevention.
+There are free frants for emergency rent and security deposit payments, emergency women’s shelter, and general housing assistance, and Caring Communities which is an 18 month extensive case management and counseling program.
 The agency can also refer you to other rent assistance programs.
 More on finding help with rent.

 - Head Smart - They administer the federal government Head Start program for Sonoma County residents.
 The Head Start program serves the child development and educational needs of preschool children (birth through age five) and their to moderate low-income families.
 This includes tutoring and mentoring in elementary schools or free school supplies.